Signiant/External-user-provisioning/README.md

 ```

 ### Required
-* -c : a file path to your config file
+* -c : a file path to your config.yaml file
+* -s : a file path to your client_secret.json file
 * -e : the email of the new user you will be adding/removing
 * -p or -r : name of the services to create accounts in separated by semicolons (-p to add, -r to remove)
 * -n : new user's full name